-- High School/Secondary transcripts showing completion of English 30-1 or equivalent with a minimum grade of 60%. - A GED (General Equivalency Diploma) with an average score of 50 on the five sections, with no individual score below 45.
+- High School/Secondary transcripts showing completion of English 30-1 or equivalent with a minimum grade of 60%. - 2.
+A GED with an average score of 450 (Canada) or 150 (US).

 Students accepted as mature students may be required to complete foundational courses in addition to their degree requirements.